Back to Insects & Pests

 Species Pest(s) controlled Comments

-Whitefly parasites (Encarsia formosa, Eretmocerus californicus) Whiteflies Can effectively manage greenhouse whitefly if temperatures are maintained at an average of at least 72 to 75 degrees F. Inefficient at lower temperatures.
+Whitefly parasites (Encarsia formosa, Eretmocerus californicusWhiteflies Can effectively manage greenhouse whitefly if temperatures are maintained at an average of at least 72 to 75 degrees F. Inefficient at lower temperatures.
 Available through several mail order suppliers.

-Mealybug destroyer (Cryptolaemus montrouzieri) Some mealybugs A species of lady beetle that feeds solely on young and eggs of mealybugs.
-This species has been used successfully in some indoor plantings but requires fairly high mealybug populations to maintain.
+Mealybug destroyer (Cryptolaemus montrouzieriSome mealybugs A species of lady beetle that feeds solely on young and eggs of mealybugs.
+This species was used successfully in some indoor plantings but requires high mealybug populations to maintain.
 Most effective in warm temperature settings.
 Available through several mail order suppliers.

-Mealybug parasite (Leptomastix dactylopii) Mealybugs Has provided control of mealybugs in atrium settings.
+Mealybug parasite (Leptomastix dactylopiiMealybugs Has provided control of mealybugs in atrium settings.
 Available through some mail order suppliers.

-Aphid predator midge (Aphidoletes aphidimyza) Aphids Larvae are predators of aphids.
+Aphid predator midge (Aphidoletes aphidimyzaAphids Larvae are predators of aphids.
 These have been most effective at higher temperatures.
 During winter supplemental lighting must be provided to maintain a minimum of 12 hours daylight or they become dormant.

-Green lacewings Aphids, primarily A general predator that feeds on a wide variety of insects and may help suppress mealybugs, scales and spider mites.
+Green lacewings Aphids, primarily A general predator that feeds on a wide variety of insects and may help suppress mealybugs, scales, and spider mites.
 Widely available from garden catalogs, often as eggs.

 Insecticidal soaps.
 Insecticidal soaps (potassium salts of fatty acids) are one of the most commonly available houseplant insecticides.
 These are used as dilute sprays (one to three percent concentration) and can help control many houseplant insects and spider mites.
 Many liquid hand soaps and dishwashing detergents also have insecticidal effects, although there is potential for plant injury with such treatments.
-See fact sheet 5.547, Insect Control: Soaps and Detergents for more information.

 Pyrethrins and pyrethroid insecticides.
 Pyrethins are a common ingredient in many houseplant and garden insecticides.
 They are a natural product derived from flowers of a certain (pyrethrum) daisy.
-Pyrethrins are fast acting, have a very short persistence (a few hours), and low toxicity.
+Pyrethrins are fast acting, have a very short persistence (a few hours), and have low toxicity.

 Several “synthetic pyrethrins,” better known as pyrethroids, are also commonly used.
 These are synthetically manufactured insecticides based on the chemistry of the natural pyrethrins.
 Some of these pyrethroids, such as resmethrin and sumithrin, are also fast acting and have a short persistence like the natural product.
 However, other pyrethroids, such as permethrin, cyfluthrin, and bifenthrin, may persist in active form on foliage for several days.
 Pyrethroids may have differences in their ability to control houseplant pests, such as bifenthrin, which is much more effective than other pyrethroids against spider mites.